 Security and Compliance

-For compliance, SES supports DMARC, SPF, and DKIM authentication standards, which help prevent spoofing and phishing.
-Amazon SES is also compliant with various industry standards, making it suitable for regulated industries.
+For compliance, SES supports DMARC, SPF, and DKIM to prevent spoofing and phishing.
+It meets industry standards required by regulated industries like healthcare and finance.

 Inbound Email Processing

-Amazon SES isn't just for sending emails—it can receive them too.
-You can configure SES to handle incoming emails, store them in Amazon S3, trigger AWS Lambda functions for processing, or even route them to Amazon SNS for notifications.
+Amazon SES can receive emails too.
+You can store incoming messages in S3, trigger Lambda functions for processing, or route them to Amazon SNS for pub/sub notifications.
+To understand how SNS fits alongside other AWS messaging services, see our AWS SNS vs SQS vs EventBridge comparison.

-This feature is particularly useful for building email-based workflows, such as automated ticketing systems, customer support, or lead capture mechanisms.
+This makes SES useful for email-based workflows like automated ticketing systems, customer support, or lead capture.

 How to Get Started with Amazon SES